Kasumigaseki Building: Tenants

 The Asian Development Bank Institute has its head office on the 8th floor of the Kasumigaseki Building.
 On the same floor, the Asian Development Bank has its Japan offices.
-PricewaterhouseCoopers has offices on the 15th floor of the building.
+Children and Families Agency has its head office on this building.

 At one time All Nippon Airways had its headquarters in the building, as did Mitsui Chemicals.
 In July 1978, when Nippon Cargo Airlines first began, it operated within a single room inside All Nippon Airways's space in the Kasumigaseki Building.

-Two airlines, Garuda Indonesia and Union des Transports Aériens, at one time had offices in the building.
+Two airlines, Garuda Indonesia and Union de Transports Aériens, at one time had offices in the building.

+PwC had offices on the 15th floor of the building.

 The Kasumi Kaikan has their club rooms on the 34th floor and is strictly for members only, namely descendants of the kazoku.

 In popular culture

 The Kasumigaseki Building is the main subject of the film Chōkōsō no Akebono, which was backed by Kajima Construction, the company that built the Kasumigaseki Building.
 The building was often used for comparison to things with large volumes in Japan which continued until the construction of the Tokyo Dome, a huge indoor stadium.